Staff

 Outside of work, Brady enjoys reading, writing, seeing movies, going for walks around Lake of the Isles or the Sculpture Garden, and watching their younger sibling participate in high school sports and activities.
 He also has two cats, Prue and Poppy, who he'll take any opportunity to talk about.

-LynAnne Evenson, MS, LMFT, LADC
+LynAnne Evenson, MS, LMFT, LADC, ECPS, CST

 Pronouns: she/her

 LynAnne is a licensed marriage and family therapist and licensed alcohol and drug counselor with over a decade of experience working with people from diverse backgrounds to meet their mental health wellness needs.
-She has a social justice orientation in therapy and recognizes the role that race, gender, poverty, sexual orientation, and disability plays in the day to day lives of her clients.
+She has a social justice orientation in therapy and recognizes the role that race, gender, poverty, sexual orientation, and disability play in the day-to-day lives of her clients.
 LynAnne holds an affirming practice where queer, trans, nonbinary, cisgender, and heterosexual people can explore issues of self-esteem, communication, and living with authenticity.
 LynAnne is sex-positive and has an interest in human sexuality and is skilled at holding space for anyone who has questions or concerns around sex, intimate relationships, sexual or romantic orientation, and gender identity and/or expression.

 Rachel Hall, Clinic Supervisor